The Ewha Medical Journal

 8.

-Zeineldin RA, Junger D, Mathis-Ullrich F, Burgert O. Development of an AI-driven system for neurosurgery with a usability study: a step towards minimal invasive robotics. at - Automatisierungstechnik.
-2023; 71(7):537-546
+Zeineldin RA, Junger D, Mathis-Ullrich F, Burgert O. Development of an AI-driven system for neurosurgery with a usability study: a step towards minimal invasive robotics. at - Automatisierungstechnik 2023; 71(7):537-546

 9.

 Vidal-Perez R, Vazquez-Rodriguez JM.
 Role of artificial intelligence in cardiology.
-World J Cardiol.
-2023; 15(4):116-118
+World J Cardiol 2023; 15(4):116-118

 10.

 Voskens FJ, Abbing JR, Ruys AT, Ruurda JP, Broeders IAMJ.
 A nationwide survey on the perceptions of general surgeons on artificial intelligence.
-Artif Intell Surg.
-2022; 2(1):8-17
+Artif Intell Surg 2022; 2(1):8-17

 11.

 Lång K, Josefsson V, Larsson AM, Larsson S, Högberg C, Sartor H, et al. Artificial intelligence-supported screen reading versus standard double reading in the Mammography Screening with Artificial Intelligence trial (MASAI): a clinical safety analysis of a randomised, controlled, non-inferiority, single-blinded, screening accuracy study.
-Lancet Oncol.
-2023; 24(8):936-944
+Lancet Oncol 2023; 24(8):936-944

 12.

 Nam JG, Hwang EJ, Kim J, Park N, Lee EH, Kim HJ, et al. AI improves nodule detection on chest radiographs in a health screening population: a randomized controlled trial.
-Radiology.
-2023; 307(2)e221894
+Radiology 2023; 307(2):e221894

 13.

 Sachpekidis C, Enqvist O, Ulén J, Kopp-Schneider A, Pan L, Jauch A, et al. Application of an artificial intelligence-based tool in [18F]FDG PET/CT for the assessment of bone marrow involvement in multiple myeloma.
-Eur J Nucl Med Mol Imaging.
-2023; 50(12):3697-3708
+Eur J Nucl Med Mol Imaging 2023; 50(12):3697-3708

 14.

 Clift AK, Dodwell D, Lord S, Petrou S, Brady M, Collins GS, et al. Development and internal-external validation of statistical and machine learning models for breast cancer prognostication: cohort study.
-BMJ.
-2023; 381e073800
+BMJ 2023; 381:e073800

 15.

 Alaimo L, Lima HA, Moazzam Z, Endo Y, Yang J, Ruzzenente A, et al. Development and validation of a machine-learning model to predict early recurrence of intrahepatic xholangiocarcinoma.
-Ann Surg Oncol.
-2023; 30(9):5406-5415
+Ann Surg Oncol 2023; 30(9):5406-5415

 16.

 Liu M, Wu J, Wang N, Zhang X, Bai Y, Guo J, et al. The value of artificial intelligence in the diagnosis of lung cancer: a systematic review and meta-analysis.
-PLOS ONE.
-2023; 18(3)e0273445
+PLOS ONE 2023; 18(3):e0273445

 17.

 Subhan S, Malik J, Haq A, Qadeer MS, Zaidi SMJ, Orooj F, et al. Role of artificial intelligence and machine learning in interventional cardiology.
-Curr Probl Cardiol.
-2023; 48(7):101698
+Curr Probl Cardiol 2023; 48(7):101698

 18.

 Hughes A, Shandhi MMH, Master H, Dunn J, Brittain E. Wearable devices in cardiovascular medicine.
-Circ Res.
-2023; 132(5):652-670
+Circ Res 2023; 132(5):652-670

 19.

 Ishii M, Kaikita K, Yasuda S, Akao M, Ako J, Matoba T, et al. Risk prediction score for clinical outcome in atrial fibrillation and stable coronary artery disease.
-Open Heart.
-2023; 10(1)e002292
+Open Heart 2023; 10(1):e002292

 20.

 Yankam Njiwa J, Gray KR, Costes N, Mauguiere F, Ryvlin P, Hammers A. Advanced [18F]FDG and [11C]flumazenil PET analysis for individual outcome prediction after temporal lobe epilepsy surgery for hippocampal sclerosis.
-Neuroimage Clin.
-2015; 7:122-131
+Neuroimage Clin 2015; 7:122-131

 21.

 Ma C, Wang L, Song D, Gao C, Jing L, Lu Y, et al. Multimodal-based machine learning strategy for accurate and non-invasive prediction of intramedullary glioma grade and mutation status of molecular markers: a retrospective study.
-BMC Med.
-2023; 21(1):198
+BMC Med 2023; 21(1):198

 22.

 Liu Z, Zhang C, Ge S. Efficacy and safety of robotic-assisted versus median sternotomy for cardiac surgery: results from a university affiliated hospital.
-J Thorac Dis.
-2023; 15(4):1861-1871
+J Thorac Dis 2023; 15(4):1861-1871

 23.

 Fujita T, Kakuta T, Kawamoto N, Shimahara Y, Yajima S, Tadokoro N, et al. Benefits of robotically-assisted surgery for complex mitral valve repair.
-Interact Cardiovasc Thorac Surg.
-2021; 32(3):417-425
+Interact Cardiovasc Thorac Surg 2021; 32(3):417-425

 24.

 Palmieri V, Montisci A, Vietri MT, Colombo PC, Sala S, Maiello C, et al. Artificial intelligence, big data and heart transplantation: actualities.
-Int J Med Inform.
-2023; 176:105110
+Int J Med Inform 2023; 176:105110

 25.

 Houserman DJ, Berend KR, Lombardi AV, Fischetti CE, Duhaime EP, Jain A, et al. The viability of an artificial intelligence/machine learning prediction model to determine candidates for knee arthroplasty.
-J Arthroplasty.
-2023; 38(10):2075-2080
+J Arthroplasty 2023; 38(10):2075-2080

 26.

 Jang SJ, Kunze KN, Bornes TD, Anderson CG, Mayman DJ, Jerabek SA, et al. Leg-length discrepancy variability on standard anteroposterior pelvis radiographs: an analysis using deep learning measurements.
-J Arthroplasty.
-2023; 38(10):2017-2023 E3
+J Arthroplasty 2023; 38(10):2017-2023 E3

 27.

 Endo Y, Tokuyasu T, Mori Y, Asai K, Umezawa A, Kawamura M, et al. Impact of AI system on recognition for anatomical landmarks related to reducing bile duct injury during laparoscopic cholecystectomy.
-Surg Endosc.
-2023; 37(7):5752-5759
+Surg Endosc 2023; 37(7):5752-5759

 28.

 Zhang R, Chen J, Wang Z, Yang Z, Ren Y, Shi P, et al. A step towards conditional autonomy - robotic appendectomy.
-IEEE Robot Autom Lett.
-2023; 8(5):2429-2436
+IEEE Robot Autom Lett 2023; 8(5):2429-2436

 29.

 El Moheb M, Gebran A, Maurer LR, Naar L, El Hechi M, Breen K, et al. Artificial intelligence versus surgeon gestalt in predicting risk of emergency general surgery.
-J Trauma Acute Care Surg.
-2023; 95(4):565-572
+J Trauma Acute Care Surg 2023; 95(4):565-572

 30.

 Tomé F, Michelin L, Lins RS, Bringmann DR, Corso LL.
 Using artificial neural networks for pattern recognition of post-surgical infections.
-Braz J Health Rev. 2023; 6(1):3329-3339
+Braz J Health Rev 2023; 6(1):3329-3339

 31.

 Kokkinakis S, Kritsotakis EI, Lasithiotakis K. Artificial intelligence in surgical risk prediction.
-J Clin Med.
-2023; 12(12):4016
+J Clin Med 2023; 12(12):4016

 32.

 Watanabe A, Wiseman SM.
 A new era in surgical research: the evolving role of artificial intelligence.
-Am J Surg.
-2023; 226(6):923-925
+Am J Surg 2023; 226(6):923-925

 33.

 Rimmer L, Howard C, Picca L, Bashir M. The automaton as a surgeon: the future of artificial intelligence in emergency and general surgery.
-Eur J Trauma Emerg Surg.
-2021; 47(3):757-762
+Eur J Trauma Emerg Surg 2021; 47(3):757-762

 34.

 Zhou XY, Guo Y, Shen M, Yang GZ.
 Application of artificial intelligence in surgery.
-Front Med.
-2020; 14(4):417-430
+Front Med 2020; 14(4):417-430

 35.

 Mangano A, Valle V, Dreifuss NH, Aguiluz G, Masrur MA.
 Role of artificial intelligence (AI) in surgery: introduction, general principles, and potential applications.
-Surg Technol Int.
-2020; 38:17-21
+Surg Technol Int 2020; 38:17-21

 36.